RishabhKumar5010/pccoer_elearn_scraper/README.md

 NOTE :: Before using this code on http://pccoerelearning.com/StudentDownload.php take necessary permissions from PCCOER (Nilesh Korade Sir).

-Class `pccoer_ELearning` does the automatic scrapping and automation testing.
+Class `pccoer_ELearning` does the automatic scraping and automation testing.

 Edit the following constructor call in the code as per requirements.